Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Management will therefore be your best friend.
 Management entails taking steps to prevent your dog from rehearsing the problem behavior until you are able to actively work on the behavior.
 In many cases, management may be the best solution and the safest option.

-If you must therefore walk your dog near meadows where cows graze, keep your dog on leash, and walk him at a distance from the cows so the temptation is lower.
+If you must walk your dog near meadows where cows graze, keep your dog on leash, and walk him at a distance from the cows so the temptation is lower.